Dawn Martin-Hill

-Professor Dawn Martin-Hill (Mohawk, Wolf Clan) holds the Paul R. MacPherson Chair in Indigenous Studies (appointed 2013) at McMaster University, Hamilton, Ontario, Canada.
+Professor Dawn Martin-Hill (Mohawk, Wolf Clan) holds the Paul R. MacPherson Chair in Indigenous Studies (appointed in 2013) at McMaster University, Hamilton, Ontario, Canada.
 Martin-Hill is an associate professor with appointments in the Department of Anthropology and the Indigenous Studies Program.
 She co-founded the Indigenous Studies Program while she was a student in the 1990s.

 Research

 Martin-Hill does research in the area of social-cultural anthropology.
 Her research focuses on indigenous knowledge and cultural conservation, including language preservation, cultural reclamation and aboriginal spirituality.